Adaptive quantile estimation in deconvolution with unknown error distribution: Proofs

-\end{lemma} \begin{proof} We follow the general strategy of the proof of Theorem 5.7 by \cite{vanderVaart1998} in the classical M-estimation setting.
-Recall the definition of $\tilde M_b$ given in \eqref{eq:estEq} and its deterministic counterpart $M(\eta)=\int_{-\infty}^\eta f(x)\d x-\tau$.
+\begin{pf} {We follow the general strategy of the proof of Theorem 5.7 by van~der Vaart \cite{vanderVaart1998} in the classical M-estimation setting.
+Recall the definition of $\widetilde M_b$ given in (\ref{eqestEq}) and its deterministic counterpart $M(\eta)=\int_{-\infty}^\eta f(x)\,\d x-\tau$.
 To this end, we first claim that

-Since $\tilde q_{\tau,b}$ minimizes $\tilde M_b$ on the interval $[-U_n,U_n]$ for $U_n\lesssim \log n$ and $M(q_\tau)=0$ with $q_\tau\in[-U_n,U_n]$, Corollary~\ref{cor:uniformQ} implies for any $\delta>0$
+Since $\widetilde q_{\tau,b}$ minimizes $\widetilde M_b$ on the interval $[-U_n,U_n]$ for $U_n\lesssim\log n$ and $M(q_\tau)=0$ with $q_\tau\in[-U_n,U_n]$, Corollary~\ref{coruniformQ} implies for any $\delta>0$